PHYSICS 3534 - Computational Physics III

 General Course Information

-Course Code PHYSICS 3534 Course Computational Physics III Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Average of 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2532, PHYSICS 2534, PHYSICS 2510, MATHS 2101 or MATHS 2102, MATHS 2102 or MATHS 2201 Incompatible PHYSICS 3000 Course Description This hands-on course provides an introduction to computational methods in solving problems in physics.
+Course Code PHYSICS 3534 Course Computational Physics III Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2534, PHYSICS 2510, MATHS 2101 or MATHS 2202, MATHS 2102 or MATHS 2201, COMP SCI 1012 or COMP SCI 1101 or COMP SCI 1102 - other students may apply to the Head of Physics for exemption Incompatible PHYSICS 3000 Assumed Knowledge PHYSICS 2532 Course Description This hands-on course provides an introduction to computational methods in solving problems in physics.
 It teaches programming tactics, numerical methods and their implementation, together with methods of linear algebra.
 These computational methods are applied to problems in physics, including the modelling of classical physical systems to quantum systems, as well as to data analysis such as linear and nonlinear fits to data sets.
 Applications of high performance computing are included where possible, such as an introduction to parallel computing and also to visualization techniques.

 Course Coordinator: Professor Derek Leinweber

 The full timetable of all activities for this course can be accessed from Course Planner.